 What you do is to buy hair dye that’s copper or gold.
 But don’t dye your hair immediately.

 It is best to let 15 days pass before dying your hair again.
 With that time, the excess dye from the first one could be washed off and you may not need to dye your hair again after all.

 If there are still dreaded greenish tones 15 days after you got your hair done, then you could color your hair again with dyes in the gold or copper color to cancel them out.

 Using Ashy Toner

 Ashy toners can help bring out the beautiful ash blonde color.
-However, sometimes the results are too ashy.
+However, sometimes the results are too ashy, or they fade.
 And your hair ends up being smoky in color.